 But regardless of how good it feels to fall in love, relationships take work and require continued monitoring in order to be as successful as they can be.
-Check out these 10 signs of a healthy relationship to see how healthy you and your significant other are together.
+Check out these 10 signs of a healthy relationship to see how compatible you and your significant other are.

 One of the main pillars of a healthy relationship is trust.
-But what exactly does trust mean and how is it defined in a relationship?
+But what exactly does trust mean, and how is it defined in a relationship?
 While definitions may vary, John Gottman, Ph.D., a well-respected clinical psychologist who specializes in relationships, believes that trust is actually a mathematical evaluation that's reviewed over time.
 (Romantic, right?)

 Each partner is continuously evaluating his or her level of trust as the relationship grows.
 This evaluation is based on awareness of the relationship, the empathy you give and receive, the amount of reliance on your partner and the understanding that you feel your partner gives you.
 The more of these you get, the more you can trust your significant other and the relationship you're both creating.

 Remember as a teenager hearing phrases from peers that became permanent parts of your vocabulary?
 Well, this type of patterned communication is exactly how you continue in romantic relationships.

 So what is healthy communication with your significant other?
 It involves being open and honest, staying vulnerable and truthful with your feelings and sharing important ideas that are meaningful to you.
 Healthy communication also involves knowing when to bring up topics based on what your significant other has going on in his or her schedule and reading body language to make an assessment of how your partner is doing.